Home

 Phase Three

-- The hardest part of each cycle is the second Starkiller Swing, which sends the debuff out as the Twilight Spikes are still active.
+• The hardest part of each cycle is the first Starkiller Swing, which sends the debuff out as the Twilight Spikes are still active.
 This is where raid movement should be utilized.

 Mythic Changes